vinay06vinay/Autonomous-Pick-And-Place-Mobile-Robot/README.md

 ## Integration Details:
 The key hardware components of the robot are:
-1. Rasberry Pi and Pi Camera
+1. Raspberry Pi and Pi Camera
 2. Ultrasonic Sensor
 3. Magnetic Encoders
 4. H-Bridge